echronos/echronos/components/mpu-armv7m/docs.md

 When true, memory protection capabilities of the RTOS are enabled.
 The protection policies enforced depend on the rest of the memory protection configuration items.
 If no other configuration options are set, every task only has access to its own stack.

-Memory protected systems must be compiled with a special set of flags, so ensure that that the correct build scripts are used by the system to avoid strange error messages when memory protection is enabled.
+Memory protected systems *must* be compiled with a special set of flags, so ensure that that the *correct build scripts are used* by the system to avoid linker errors when memory protection is enabled.
+See [Adding Memory Protection to an Existing System] for more information.

 ### `mpu_verbose_faults`